The last thing that comes to mind when thinking of Japan is terrorist attacks perpetrated by some group of fanatics.

 By mid-afternoon, the slightly affected victims recovered from vision problems and were discharged from the hospital.

-Some time after the attack, Aum lost its status as a religious organization, and many were seized.
+Some time after the attack, Aum lost its status as a religious organization, and many members were arrested.